-Victoria’s Secret Model Joy Corrigan Bares Cleavage In Low Cut Top On Instagram
+Victoria’s Secret Model Joy Corrigan Bares Cleavage In Low-Cut Top On Instagram

-Joy Corrigan donned a low cut top in a photo on her Instagram on Friday and her fans are raving about it.
+Joy Corrigan donned a low-cut top in a photo on her Instagram on Friday, and her fans are raving about it.
 The picture gives an eyeful of her cleavage and several of her fans expressed appreciation for the display.
-She accessorized her look with delicate gold necklaces but it’s unlikely that many of her followers noticed.
+She accessorized her look with delicate gold necklaces, but it’s unlikely that many of her followers noticed.

 “Sublime natural beauty sensual elegance and glamour style gorgeous Milady,” read one poetic comment.

 As Corrigan notes in her caption, she hails from North Carolina.
-In an interview with Jolie Gazette, the 24-year-old blond bombshell revealed that she was discovered in Raleigh, N.C, by a modeling scout while she was at a mall.
+In an interview with Jolie Gazette, the 24-year-old blond bombshell revealed that she was discovered in Raleigh, North Carolina, by a modeling scout while she was at a mall.
 That chance encounter led to a career that has seen her model for Victoria’s Secret.
-She has also appeared in publications like Sports Illustrated, GQ, Galore Magazine and others.
+She has also appeared in publications like Sports Illustrated, GQ, Galore Magazine, and others.

 But when she was asked about her “big break,” Corrigan refuted the notion that there was one moment in her career that made it a success.